-Fig. 6.
-Sample sensor-based map for the area shown on the left.
+Fig. 4.
+Sample sensor-based map for the area constructed in the lab.

-6. Sensors for Navigation and Localization
+D. Navigation and Localization

 Exploration method of the robot is established on frontier based approach and potential target detection and navigation studies [1].
 Our exploration strategy is based on finding the frontiers having the greatest potential.
 Potential frontiers are defined proximity of the unexplored neighbor grids.
-This definition depends on the distance of the paths which is calculated with A algorithm between robot and its target.
+This definition depends on the distance of the paths which is calculated with A\ algorithm between robot and its target.
 Minimum and optional path is selected and robot is navigated during this selected path.
 Navigation is based on global and local planners.
 Global planner determines the path according to Dijkstra algorithm.
-Local planner uses the dynamic window approach [2,3].
+Local planner uses the dynamic window approach [2] [3].